To be eligible to resume your Canadian citizenship, you must meet the following requirements.

 - have been a Canadian citizen

-- have lived in Canada as a permanent resident for at least one year immediately before you apply.
+- have been physically present in Canada as a permanent resident for at least 365 days in the two years immediately before you apply, and

 You must not: